JONSASSE/432-2018/projects/project2/APPROVED.md

-Maher Kazimi    | Comparing graft failure for ice vs. pump during kidney transplant Nikolas Krieger | Predicting Life Satisfaction Based on Feelings towards the Other Carli Lehr      | The Role of Social Determinants of Health in Severity of Disease and Survival After Lung Transplant Elina Misicka   | The Role of Patient-Staff Interactions in Hospital Outpatient Readmission Rates Andrew Tang     | Upstaging trends in surgically-resected Non-Small Cell Lung Cancer, 2004-2015 Sneha Vakamudi  | Hospital length of stay: What is more important, the patient or the picture?
+Maher Kazimi    | Comparing graft failure for ice vs. pump during kidney transplant Nikolas Krieger | Predicting Life Satisfaction Based on Feelings towards the Other Carli Lehr      | The Role of Social Determinants of Health in Severity of Disease and Survival After Lung Transplant Roberto Martinez | The effect of multiple chronic conditions on key outcomes in hospitalized HIV-positive patients Elina Misicka   | The Role of Patient-Staff Interactions in Hospital Outpatient Readmission Rates Andrew Tang     | Upstaging trends in surgically-resected Non-Small Cell Lung Cancer, 2004-2015 Sneha Vakamudi  | Hospital length of stay: What is more important, the patient or the picture?